 The FAT file system uses a root directory (represented on the operating systems that use this type of file system by the symbol C:\) , which must be located at a specific location on the hard drive.
 This root directory stores information on the sub-directories and files that it contains.
 For a file, it will store the file name, the file size, the date and time the file was last modified, the file attributes, and the cluster number at which the file starts.

-As mentioned before, there are three types of partitions: primary partitions, extended partitions and logical drives.
-A disk may contain up to four primary partitions (only one of which can be active), or three primary partitions and one extended partition.
+As mentioned before, there are three types of partitions: primary, extended, and logical drives.
+A disk may contain up to four primary partitions (only one can be active), three primary, and one extended partition.
 In the extended partition, the user can create logical drives (i.e. create the impression that there are several smaller-sized hard drives).

 If you have several primary partitions on your disk, only one will be active and visible at a time, depending on the operating system with which you started the computer.
-By choosing which operating to load at start-up, you determine which partition will be visible.
+Choosing which operating to load at start-up determines which partition will be visible.
 The active partition is the partition from which one of the operating systems was loaded when the computer was started up.
-The other inactive partitions will then be hidden, which will prevent their data from being accessible.
-The data on a primary partition is therefore only accessible from the operating system installed on that partition.
+The other inactive partitions will then be hidden, preventing their data from being accessible.
+Therefore, the data on a primary partition is only accessible from the operating system installed on that partition.

 Now that we’ve discussed the primary partition, it is time to answer the question of what is “extended partition”?
 Extended partitions were developed to overcome the limit of four primary partitions, as you can create as many logical drives as you want in them.
 At least one logical drive is required in an extended partition, as you cannot store data in them directly.

 Many machines are formatted with one large partition using up all available space on the drive.
 This is not, however, the most advantageous solution in terms of performance and capacity.
-The solution is to create several partitions, which will allow you to install several operating systems on your disk, save disk space, increase file security, and organise your data more easily.
+The solution is to create several partitions, allowing you to install several operating systems on your disk, save disk space, increase file security, and organize your data more efficiently.

 Here is what a system containing several operating systems looks like: